infimalabs/space/A15/README.md

-Tables containing the precise internal integer vertex coordinates (relative to shape centers at the relevant `prescale` value) for the fundamental polyhedra (pyritohedra with various $`h`$ parameters, tetradecahedra) generated by `A15.py` functions are intended to be available as supplementary materials within the code repository (<a href="#subsec-replication" data-reference-type="ref+Label" data-reference="subsec-replication">5.1</a>), allowing independent verification of geometric constructions.
+Tables containing the precise internal integer vertex coordinates (relative to shape centers at the relevant `prescale` value) for the fundamental polyhedra (pyritohedra with various $`h`$ parameters, tetradecahedra) generated by `A15.py` functions are available within the code repository
+(<a href="#subsec-replication" data-reference-type="ref+Label"
+data-reference="subsec-replication">6.1</a>), allowing independent
+verification of geometric constructions.

 ### Pyritohedra Parameter for Weaire–Phelan Honeycomb Geometry